 - Assisted living facilities

 Boarding houses, congregate living, and care facilities licensed by the State of Minnesota must be equipped with automatic fire sprinkler systems.
-The only buildings exempt from having fire sprinkler systems are those containing one or two separate single-family dwelling units.
+The only buildings exempt from having fire sprinkler systems according to the building code are those containing one or two separate single-family dwelling units (however, a separate licensing agency may require them).

 Monitoring Fire Protection and Life Safety Systems

 The monitoring of fire protection systems is just as important as the systems themselves.
 Timely detection is key to saving lives and preventing costly property damage and injuries.
+While the entire system is required to be thoroughly inspected, tested, and maintained annually (once per year minimum of 9 months, maximum 15 months), some components need to be tested semiannually (twice per year with a minimum of 4 months, maximum of 8 months) by an approved servicing company in accordance with Chapter 14 of NFPA 72 (see Tables 14.3.1 and 14.4.5).
 It’s crucial to work with fire alarm monitoring professionals to ensure your fire protection and life safety systems are up to code and working as they should.